Legislative Tracker

 Prohibits U.S. foreign assistance, Export-Import Bank financing, and other government support from benefiting Russian energy projects or companies.
 Closes loopholes that allow U.S. taxpayer funds to indirectly support Russia's energy sector, which funds the war against Ukraine.

-Why it matters: U.S. taxpayer funds should never indirectly subsidize Russia's energy sector -- this bill closes the loopholes that allow American foreign assistance to benefit Russian energy companies that fund the war.
+Why It Matters: U.S. taxpayer funds should never indirectly subsidize Russia's energy sector.
+This bill closes the loopholes that allow American foreign assistance to benefit Russian energy companies that fund the war.

 Progress